OUR PARTNERS AND DESIGNATED PARTNER AGENCIES

 Our Partner Agencies (click on partner name to visit their website)

-CASA, CASA’s mission is to help abused and neglected children have safe permanent homes as soon as possible through the use of volunteer child advocates called CASA Volunteers (Court Appointed Special Advocates).
+CASA’s mission is to help abused and neglected children have safe permanent homes as soon as possible through the use of volunteer child advocates called CASA Volunteers (Court Appointed Special Advocates).
 Serving multiple western Kentucky counties including Hopkins and Muhlenberg.

 Hope2All operates food banks in Hopkins and Muhlenberg Counties to combat household hunger.
 Hope2All also provides support for individuals with addictions and other life-controlling issues.